 The XP 4.0's budget positioning also means compromises in component quality and customer support compared to the CGO600 Pro's mid-range placement.

-Honest Take: Choose the CGO600 Pro if you want a lighter, more refined riding experience without needing to fold.
-Choose the Lectric XP 4.0 if budget is your primary constraint or you need the folding capability.
+Honest Take: Choose the CGO600 Pro if you want a lighter, quieter, more refined city-bike feel without needing to fold.
+Choose the Lectric XP 4.0 if budget, folding, throttle use, or battery size matters more.

 Who Should Buy What

 Looking for more options?
-Check out our best commuter e-bikes under $1,500 for more alternatives, and our battery Wh guide for translating capacity into real-world range expectations.
+Check out our best commuter e-bikes under $1,500 for value-focused alternatives, our long-range e-bike picks if battery margin matters more, and our battery Wh guide for translating capacity into real-world range expectations.

 Frequently Asked Questions